-Research assistant professor Wanda Bodnar specializes in the development and application of analytical methods for the quantitative and qualitative analysis of surrogate markers of exposure, disease and drug treatment.
+Assistant professor Wanda Bodnar specializes in the development and application of analytical methods for the quantitative and qualitative analysis of surrogate markers of exposure, disease and drug treatment.
 Her area of expertise is bioanalytical mass spectrometry and she has over 20 years experience using this technology to analyze small molecules and peptides.

 Her laboratory, the Biomarker Mass Spectrometry Core Facility, collaborates with investigators from multiple disciplines to analyze samples of an environmental and/or biological nature with the goal of understanding the relationships between exposures and the development and progression of human diseases.

 Ongoing projects include assessment of DNA and protein adducts as markers of oxidative stress, DNA damage, chemical exposure, identification and quantitation of oxidative and phase II metabolites from in vitro and in vivo studies, and quantitation of heavy metals and other elements in diverse matrices.

 Research ActivitiesBioanalytical mass spectrometry

 Measurement of endogenous versus exogenous formaldehyde-induced DNA-protein crosslinks in animal tissues by stable isotope labeling and ultrasensitive mass spectrometry.
 Yongquan Lai, Rui Yu, Hadley J. Hartwell, Benjamin C. Moeller, Wanda M. Bodnar, James A. Swenberg (2016).
 Cancer Research, 76(9), 2652-2661.